ByteriX/BxInputController/README.md

 $ gem install cocoapods
 ```

+Now you can use seporated subpods `BxInputController/Common` and `BxInputController/Photo`, or all `BxInputController`.
+`BxInputController/Photo` pod you can reject if you won't show Photo Library request in App.
 To integrate BxInputController into your Xcode project using CocoaPods, specify it in your `Podfile`:

 ```ruby